okoye/aerospike-appdynamics/README.md

 Installing:
 ==============================
 Before you install ensure a compatible sqlite3 lib is installed.
-For CentOS5.x systems that ship with python2.4, you can install python-sqlite2
+For CentOS5.x systems that ship with python2.4, you can install python-sqlite2 from the rpmforge repository.

 To install as a python package, simply run: python setup.py install